Integrability Criterion for Abelian Extensions of Lie Groups: Integrability criterion

+Note that in case of central extensions, there exists a different connection form $\tilde \alpha = pr_\mathfrak{a}\big(\hat g^{-1} d\hat g \big)$ on $\widehat G$ whose curvature is precisely the left invariant 2-form determined by $\omega$.
+However, when $G$ acts non-trivially on $A$, the 1-form $\tilde \alpha$ is no longer a connection since it is not invariant under right translation by elements in $A$ and we must therefore use (\ref{connection}).

-Equipped with a connection, one can define the horizontal lift of a curve on the base space and subsequently the notion of parallel transport.
-In particular, the holonomy around a loop $\eta:S^1 \to G$ is given by
+Equipped with a connection, we can define the horizontal lift of a curve on the base space and subsequently the notion of parallel transport.
+In particular, the holonomy around a smooth contractible loop $\eta:\mathbb T \to G$ is given by